Skip to main content

 What you will study

-To earn the Master of Physiotherapy course, students must complete 48 credit points.
-Unless otherwise indicated, each unit is worth three credit points.
+To earn the Master of Physiotherapy course, students must complete 48 credit points equivalent to 16 units.
+Each unit is worth three credit points.

 Required